J&J says veteran Duato to replace Gorsky as chief executive - Up News Info

 Article content

+The drugmaker recently recalled certain spray sunscreen products after discovering some of them contained low levels of benzene, a carcinogen.

+In 2019, it paid over $100 million to settle claims from states that it violated consumer protection laws by misrepresenting the safety and effectiveness of its transvaginal surgical mesh devices.

-Gorsky said in a statement it was the right time for the transition for both the company and him personally as he focuses more on family due to “health reasons.”
+Gorsky said in a statement it was the right time for the transition for both the company and him personally as he focuses more on family due to “family health reasons.”

 Gorsky will serve as the company’s executive chairman.